 Just like any medication, Suboxone can have some side effects, but these shouldn’t be debilitating or cause major life disruptions.
-Most people who take Suboxone function normally and don’t have any noticeable effects in their everyday life.
+The most common side effects are nausea, headache, constipation and sedation.
+Most people who take Suboxone function normally and don’t have any noticeable effects in their everyday lives.

 What Is It Like to Take Suboxone?